Damodar Rao of Jhansi

 However, actions by mutineers at Jhansi and the failure of negotiations between the Rani and the Company resulted in Jhansi State reasserting its independence.
 Eventually, Company forces laid siege to the city of Jhansi and after determined resistance, they breached its defenses.
-Rani Laxmibai evaded capture, according to tradition, with Damodar Rao on her back jumping on her horse, Badal from the fort.
+Rani Laxmibai evaded capture, according to tradition, with Damodar Rao on her back jumping on her horse, Sarangi from the fort.
 They survived but the horse died.
 More probably she escaped in the night with her son, surrounded by guards.

-After the death of Rani Laxmibai at Kotah ki Serai on 18 June 1858, he survived that battle and, lived with his mentors in the jungle, in dire poverty.
-According to a memoir purportied to be by Damodar Rao, he was among his mother's troops and household at the battle of Gwalior, together with others who had survived the battle (some 60 retainers with 60 camels and 22 horses), he fled from the camp of Rao Sahib of Bithur and as the village people of Bundelkhand dared not aid them for fear of reprisals from the British they were forced to live in the forest and suffer many privations.
+After the death of Rani Lakshmibai at Kotah ki Sarai in Gwalior on 17 June 1858, he survived that battle and, lived with his mentors in the jungle, in dire poverty.
+According to a memoir purported to be by Damodar Rao, he was among his mother's troops and household at the battle of Gwalior, together with others who had survived the battle (some 60 retainers with 60 camels and 22 horses), he fled from the camp of Rao Sahib of Bithur and as the village people of Bundelkhand dared not aid them for fear of reprisals from the British they were forced to live in the forest and suffer many privations.
 He had taken asylum in Jhalrapatan when due to the help of some old confidants, he met Raja Pratapsinh of Jhalarpatan.
 An old confidant, Nanekhan impressed upon the local British political officer, Flink to forgive young Damodar.
 He was sent to Indore after he surrendered to the British.
-Here, Sir Richard Shakespeare, the local political agent, placed him under the guardianship of a Kashmiri teacher, called Munshi Dharmanarayan, to teach Damodar - Urdu, English & Marathi.
+Here, Sir Richard Shakespeare, the local political agent, placed him under the guardianship of a Kashmiri teacher, called Munshi Dharmanarayan, to teach Damodar – Urdu, English and Marathi.
 He was allowed to keep only 7 followers (all others had to leave) and was allotted an annual pension of Rs.
 10,000.

-He settled down at Indore and married.
+He settled down at Indore, where British provided him house in Residency and was paid a pension of Rs.
+400/- by British.
 His first wife died shortly afterwards and he was married again into Shivre family.
 In 1904, he had a son named Lakshman Rao.
 Later, after end of the Company rule in India, he also petitioned British Raj for recognition but was refused to be recognized as legal heir.
 Damodar Rao was an avid photographer by passion.
 He died on 28 May 1906 survived by his son Lakhsman Rao.